 From bagel brunches to Purim parties, we run a huge range of events and have something for everyone.
 The high point of every CUJS week is our communal Friday Night Dinner, with a lovely 3 course meal featuring everything from challah & chicken soup to a late night Tisch.
 Every week we have various socials, speaker events, services and discussion groups – check out our coming up section!

 The best way to get involved is to come to one of our events!
 You can see upcoming events below, and book meals here.
 You can become a member here – being a member means you can run and vote for committee positions, as well as giving you £1 of Friday Night Dinners and discounts off other events.
-To stay up to date with everything Jsoc, we would suggest you join our Facebook group.
+To stay up to date with everything Jsoc, we would suggest you join our Facebook group or sign up to the mailing list.

 Rabbi Elazar and Alissa Symon are the Jewish Chaplains for Cambridge and East Anglia Universities.
 They are both originally from Jerusalem and have been living in the UK since 2018.